 The U.S. Department of Labor estimates that your employer-sponsored benefits are worth roughly 30 percent of your salary.1 And many of us aren’t taking advantage of everything our employers put on the table — we may not even know all that’s available.

 Even if you think you’re maxing out your benefits, you owe it to yourself to look at your employer’s most recent benefits package.
-Thirty-four percent of companies increased offerings from mid-2017 into 2018, according to the Society for Human Resource Management.3
+Indeed, the pandemic prompted many companies to revamp their benefits packages to allow for remote work needs and telemedicine, according to the Society for Human Resource Management.2

-1. Your HSA .
+1. Your HSA.
 If your employer offers a Health Savings Account (HSA), check it out.
-There’s a triple tax benefit: money goes into your account tax-free, it grows tax-free and when you need to spend it on qualified health expenses, there are no taxes due.
+There’s a triple tax benefit: money goes into your account tax-free; it grows tax-free and when you need to spend it on qualified health expenses, there are no taxes due.
 Experts suggest that while an HSA can’t replace a traditional retirement plan, it can bolster retirement savings if pre-retirement medical expenses do not exhaust the account.4 Left to grow for decades when you’re younger and presumably healthier, you could have money to devote to medical expenses later in life.
-On top of that, many employers contribute to their employees’ HSAs.
+On top of that, two-thirds of the employers offering HSAs also contribute to their employees’ HSAs accounts, according to SHRM.
 (More: HSA basics)

-3. Online medical care.
+3. Telemedicine.
 Being able to take care of health issues without leaving the office can also add up to savings.
-Some employers offer access to services that provide non-emergency healthcare via video, phone and smartphone app, allowing employees to get medical consultations, diagnoses and prescriptions without setting foot in a doctor’s office or urgent care center.
+Some employers offer access to services that provide non-emergency healthcare via video and smartphone app, allowing employees to get medical consultations, diagnoses, and prescriptions without setting foot in a doctor’s office or urgent care center.

 Even if you prefer to see your doctor in person, consider telemedicine for follow up visits to save yourself time waiting at the doctor’s office and a second co-pay.

 4. Tuition reimbursement.
-Getting reimbursed for a degree program is a great perk for employees, with 51 percent of organizations offering tuition assistance for undergraduate courses according to a 2018 study by the Society for Human Resource Management.5 But how about for employees’ children?
-The study goes on to say that 11 percent of employers offer repayment for dependents’ college education.
+Getting reimbursed for a degree program is a great perk for employees, with 48 percent of organizations offering tuition assistance for undergraduate courses according to SHRM.2 And some employers offer repayment for dependents’ college education.
 For some workers that benefit is a major attraction of their current job.

 Take, for example, Stephanie Weirsman, who works for a major East Coast university.
 She describes the entire benefits package at her place of work as “very desirable” but concedes that the best part is the $15,700 per year of tuition reimbursement for any accredited college or university for employees’ children.
 She said in an interview that she’s looking forward to using it when her daughter attends college down the road.